Table of Contents

 Peptide YY

-Other hormones involved in appetite include Peptide YY, CCK and GLP-1 (glucagon-like peptide 1), although there are more.
-GLP-1 and Peptide YY are also appetite suppressants, and SCFAs also factor into the release of these hormones, according to a paper in Obesity Reviews.
-So, how does this relate to your microbiome?
-For one, one of the short-chain fatty acids (SCFA produced by commensal bacteria, propionate, activates the receptors that stimulate leptin production, which in turn would reduce appetite.
+Other hormones involved in appetite include Peptide YY, CCK, and GLP-1 (glucagon-like peptide 1), although there are more.
+GLP-1 and Peptide YY help reduce appetite.
+SCFAs also play a role in releasing these hormones, according to a paper in Obesity Reviews.

 Relationship between the microbiome and appetite

 The relationship between the microbiome and appetite involves SCFAs like propionate and acetate.
 Propionate appears to promote leptin production and the release of appetite-suppressing hormones.
-Acetate might cross the blood-brain barrier independently to suppress appetite.
-Prebiotics like inulin and oligofructose, known to enhance SCFA production, demonstrate potential in impacting appetite regulation, albeit requiring sustained use and certain dosages to exert an effect.

 Therefore:

-Although these studies often focus on prebiotics rather than probiotics, they highlight the microbiome’s role and its byproducts in influencing appetite and potentially impacting weight through dietary habits.
 This suggests a complex interplay between the microbiome, its metabolites, and appetite regulation, indicating avenues for potential intervention in weight management through microbial manipulation.

 Microbiome and weight!